er-umang-sharma/Core-Java-Notes/day8/notes.md

 	2. LinkedList
 	3. Vector
 - A lot of the APIs are inherited from the collection interface, but it's a good idea to take a look at this in more detail.
 List specific functionality:
-	1. `boolean Add(E e)`:
+	1. `boolean add(E e)`:
 		- Appends the specified element to the end of this list (optional operation).
 		- <details><summary>More details</summary>

 			![image](./additional_resources/list_add_method.png)
 			</details>

 	2. `void add(int index, E element)`:
 		- Inserts the specified element at the specified position in this list (optional operation).
 		- <details><summary>More details</summary>

 			![image](./additional_resources/list_add_index_method.png)
 			</details>

 	3. `boolean addAll(Collection<? extends E> c)`:
 		- Appends all of the elements in the specified collection to the end of this list, in the order that they are returned by the specified collection's iterator (optional operation).
 		- <details><summary>More details</summary>

 			![image](./additional_resources/list_addAll_method.png)
 			</details>

-	4. `boolean addAll(int index Collection<? extends E> c)`:
+	4. `boolean addAll(int index, Collection<? extends E> c)`:
 		- Inserts all of the elements in the specified collection into this list at the specified position (optional operation).
 		- <details><summary>More details</summary>

 			![image](./additional_resources/list_addAll_index_method.png)
 			</details>

 	5. `void clear()`:
 		- Removes all of the elements from this list (optional operation).

 	6. `boolean contains(Object o)`:
 		- Inherited directly from Collections interface.
 		- Returns true if this list contains the specified element.

 	7. `boolean contiansAll(Collection<?> c)`:
 		- Inherited directly from Collections interface.
 		- Returns true if this list contains all of the elements of the specified collection.

 	8. `boolean equals(Object o)`:
 		- Compares the specified object with this list for equality.

 	9. `E get(int index)`:
 		- Returns the element at the specified position in this list.
 		- <details><summary>More details</summary>

 			![image](./additional_resources/list_get_method.png)
 			</details>

 	10. `int indexOf(Object o)`:
 		- Returns the index of the first occurrence of the specified element in this list, or -1 if this list does not contain the element.
 		- <details><summary>More details</summary>

 			![image](./additional_resources/list_indexOf_method.png)
 			</details>

 	11. `boolean isEmpty()`:
 		- Returns true if this list contains no elements.

     12. `int lastIndexOf(Object o)`:
 		- Returns the index of the last occurrence of the specified element in this list, or -1 if this list does not contain the element.
 		- <details><summary>More details</summary>

 			![image](./additional_resources/list_lastIndexOf_method.png)
 			</details>

 	13. `E remove(int index)`:
 		- Removes the element at the specified position in this list (optional operation).
 		- Returns the element that was removed at the index position.

 	14. `boolean remove(Object o)`:
 		- Removes the first occurrence of the specified element from this list, if it is present (optional operation).
 		- Returns true if this list contained the specified element.

 	15. `boolean removeAll(Collection<?> c)`:
 		- Removes from this list all of its elements that are contained in the specified collection (optional operation).
 		- Returns true if this list changed as a result of the call

 	16. `boolean retainAll(Collection<?> c)`:
 		- Retains only the elements in this list that are contained in the specified collection (optional operation).
 		- Returns true if this list changed as a result of the call

 	17. `E set(int index, E element)`:
 		- Replaces the element at the specified position in this list with the specified element (optional operation).
 		- Returns the element previously at the specified position

 	18. `int size()`:
 		- Returns the number(int) of elements/references in this collection.

     19. `Object[] toArray()`:
 		- Returns an array containing all of the elements in this collection.
 		- This is a non-generic version of the API.
 		- <details><summary>More details</summary>

 			![image](./additional_resources/collection_toArray_method.png)
 		</details>

 	20. `<T> T[] toArray(T[] t)`:
 		- Returns an array containing all of the elements in this collection; the runtime type of the returned array is that of the specified array.
 		- <details><summary>More details</summary>

 			![image](./additional_resources/collection_toArray_generic_method.png)
 			</details>

 __NOTE:__ A for-each loop can be attached to all the iterable type of collections, thus stating that we can attach a for-each to Arraylist as well.

-#### ArrayList:
+## ArrayList:
 - Arraylist is a List interface implementing class.
 - Internally marked as a growable array.
 - Two fields are associated with Arraylist: size and capacity.